Mpayy/digital-wallet-api/README.md

 2. The server calls Midtrans to generate a Snap checkout URL and saves a `PENDING` `payment_transactions` record.
 3. User completes the payment on Midtrans.
 4. Midtrans sends an asynchronous callback to `POST /webhooks/midtrans`.
+5. The API verifies the signature and publishes the payload to RabbitMQ.
-5. The server verifies the signature, looks up the pending transaction, and credits the user's wallet via the internal `WalletUsecase.TopUp`, leveraging the same idempotency mechanism to prevent double-crediting.
+6. The Worker processes the payload, crediting the user's wallet via `WalletUsecase.TopUp`, leveraging idempotency.

 ### Withdrawal Flow (Xendit)
 1. Client calls `POST /wallets/withdraw` with an `Idempotency-Key` and bank details.
 2. The server instantly debits the user's wallet (locking the funds) and issues a Payout request to Xendit.
-3. If Xendit immediately fails the request, the withdrawal is reversed (funds are returned to the wallet).
+3. If Xendit immediately fails the request, the withdrawal is reversed.
 Otherwise, it stays `PENDING`.
 4. Xendit processes the disbursement and sends an asynchronous callback to `POST /webhooks/xendit`.
+5. The API verifies the `X-CALLBACK-TOKEN` and publishes the payload to RabbitMQ.
-5. The server verifies the `X-CALLBACK-TOKEN`.
-If the payout succeeded, the withdrawal is finalized.
-If it failed, the wallet transaction is reversed, safely refunding the user.
+6. The Worker processes the payload: if succeeded, the withdrawal is finalized.
+If failed, the wallet transaction is reversed, safely refunding the user.

 ---